 On a nomadic journey for 11+ years now, guest contributors Peta Kaplan and Ben Sandzer-Bell chronicle their travels on Green Global Trek.
 In Myanmar, they came across this colorful Shinbyu procession.

-Once virtually forbidden to the outside world, Myanmar (Burma) holds a special place in our hearts.
+Once virtually forbidden to the outside world, Myanmar (Burma) is special place.
 Its temples are quite magical – and the people are welcoming, though shy, especially in the countryside.
-We’ve visited twice, the last time on a river cruise from Yangon to Bagan.

 A flash of color and the sound of wagon wheels stopped us in our tracks – young women in the village, wearing local textiles and holding parasols in every color of the rainbow, were leading the villagers in a Shinbyu procession.